persteenolsen/django-azure-demo/README.md

 Note: The above command will happen by DevOps at Azure App Service and the Django Admin backend should be ready

 Make sure to set Debug = False in the file `quickstartproject/settings.py`

+At Azure Portal go to the Configuration - Stack settings - Startup command:

+"gunicorn quickstartproject.wsgi:application --bind 0.0.0.0:$PORT"

+Make sure to set the environment variables at Azure Portal

 Make a commit to GitHub which will start GitHub Actions and the Website will be updated